zarthur/github-messages/README.md

 This will probably be very timezone dependent; so while it might look correct to you, it probably will look weird to someone in a different timezone.

+If a new github account is created, be sure to add the appropriate keys in order to push.
+An alternative to using additional keys is to make your primary user a collaborator on the new repo of the new GitHub user;  commits will be made using the username/email specified in the config but the push will be done as the primary user.

 Requirements
 ----
 - numpy